-Substantial Improvement: means any repair, reconstruction, rehabilitation, addition, or other improvement of a structure after the date of adoption of this bylaw, the cost of which, over three years or over the period of a common plan of development, cumulatively equals or exceeds 50 percent of the market value of the structure before the "start of construction" of the improvement.
-This term includes structures which have incurred "substantial damage," regardless of the actual repair work performed.
-The term does not, however, include either: (a) Any project for improvement of a structure to correct existing violations of state or local health, sanitary, or safety code specifications which have been previously identified by the local code enforcement official and which are the minimum necessary to assure safe living conditions or (b) Any alteration of an "historic structure," provided that the alteration will not preclude the structure's continued designation as an "historic structure."
+Substantial Improvement: Any repair, reconstruction or improvement of a structure, the cost of which equals or exceeds 50% percent of the market value of the structure either: (a) before the improvement or repair is started, or (b) if the structure has been damaged and restored, before the damage occurred.
+For the purpose of administering flood hazard area regulations, this definition excludes the improvement of a structure to comply with existing municipal or state health, sanitary, or safety code specifications which are solely necessary to assure safe living conditions; or any alteration of a structure listed on the state or National Register of Historic Places, provided that the alteration will not preclude the structure's continued designation as a "historic structure."